• Skip to main content

 Mashed Plantains

-• Place plantains, water, and 1 teaspoon of salt into a large pot or dutch oven.
-Bring to a boil.
-Once at a boil, reduce to medium-low and simmer until plantains are fork-tender, about 10 minutes.
+• Place the plantains, water, and 1 teaspoon of salt in a large pot or Dutch oven.
+Bring to a boil, then reduce heat to medium-low and simmer until the plantains are fork-tender, about 10 minutes.

-• Rinse foam from plantains and drain excess water.
+• Skim off any foam and drain the water.

-• Transfer boiled plantains into a large bowl.
-Mashed plantains with a potato mashed or a fork.
-Then, add ¼ teaspoon of salt, vegan butter, and vegan milk.
-Combine well.
+• Transfer the plantains to a large bowl.
+Mash with a potato masher or fork.
+Stir in ¼ teaspoon of salt, vegan butter, and vegan milk until smooth.
 Set aside.

 Lentil Filling